michmos/.devcontainer_setup/README.md

+NOT USED ANYMORE - using docker sandbox instead to isolate only the agent while keeping the dev setup on the host machine

 # mydevbox
 Personal base dev image: nvim, tmux, zsh + dotfiles, claude, git, lazygit, fzf.
 Project containers are thin layers `FROM mydevbox:latest` and add their own deps.